 Functions

-Basic Function Example
+Basic Function Definition

-Here's a simple example of a function that adds two integers:
+A simple function that adds two integers:

 fn sum(x: int, y: int) int {